 If you decide that the shares can’t be sold or gifted by the employee shareholder, consider what will happen to the shares if the employee shareholder leaves.
 Decide whether the employee shareholder should be allowed to keep the shares or whether the company will buy back the shares, and if so what the purchase price will be.
 You must explain restrictions on the transfer of the shares in the written statement.

 Employee shareholders selling their shares

 If an employee shareholder sells their shares, their employment status does not change.
-A change of employment status would require a change of employment contract to alter the employment status.
+A change of employment status would need a change of employment contract to alter the employment status.